 The scrum value of commitment is essential for building an agile culture.

-Scrum and agile teams trust each other to follow through on what they say they’re going to accomplish.
+Scrum and agile teams trust each other to follow through on what they say they will accomplish.

 When members are uncertain about what they should be doing, scrum teams ask questions and reassess their tasks.
 This prevents overcommitment.

 Scrum teams only agree to do work when it’s clear how much can get done within a given timeframe.
-This keeps teams committed to their promises.
+It keeps teams committed to their promises.

 The scrum master reinforces a team’s commitment when they’re in a sprint.
 They also protect the team from the pressure of product owners.